niklasekstrom/acmdownload/README.md

 # Installing and running:

 * Download and install the latest release of [Python 3](https://www.python.org/downloads/).
-* Install the [requests](http://docs.python-requests.org/en/latest/) library: run the command pip3 install requests.
-[More info](http://docs.python-requests.org/en/latest/user/install/).
+* Install the [requests](https://pypi.org/project/requests/) library: run the command pip3 install requests.

 Run using the command line python acmdownload.py.